 A consultation involves physical examination, CT Scans, and X-rays.
 These help the dental surgeon decide the treatment plan.

 The first step is administering anesthesia.
-Usually, the jaw of one side is numbed so that the patient is comfortable during the procedure.
+After surface anesthesia, the jaw of one side is numbed so that the patient is comfortable during the procedure.

 An incision is made in the gums overlying the impacted tooth.
 A flap is usually raised to establish access to the area in question.

-The next step is to trim the jawbone a little so that instruments can reach the tooth.
+The next step is to remove a little jawbone so that instruments can reach the tooth.
 Once the tooth is completely exposed, we proceed to the actual extraction part.

 5. Sectioning and extraction